goadesign/gorma/README.md

 ## Opinionated
 Gorma generates Go code that uses [gorm](https://github.com/jinzhu/gorm) to access your database, therefore it is quite opinionated about how the data access layer is generated.

+By default, a primary key field is created as type `int` with name ID.
+Also Gorm's magic date stamp fields `created_at`, `updated_at` and `deleted_at` are created.
+Override this behavior with the Automatic* DSL functions on the Store.

 ## Use
 Write a storage definition using DSL from the `dsl` package.
 Example: